j3ffyang/langchain_project_book/content/doc_sum/define_a_rag_chain.md

 Further elaboration on these open-source alternatives to VectorStore will be provided in upcoming chapters.
 Additional options include FAISS, Chroma and Pinecone, the latter of which boasts excellent documentation from my personal perspective.

-Reminder: re-executing `Qdrant.from_documents` will insert the embedded data into the vector database (VectorStore), resulting in duplication of the data.
+Reminder: re-executing `QdrantVectorStore.from_documents` will insert the embedded data into the vector database (VectorStore), resulting in duplication of the data.
 This operation only needs to be run once to insert the chunked documents into the VectorStore.

 You can find more information about Qdrant at https://qdrant.tech/documentation/quick-start and https://python.langchain.com/docs/integrations/vectorstores/qdrant .